hello/user-guide/content/troubleshoot/connecting-sense-wifi.md

 ## Connecting Sense to WiFi

 Sense connects to the internet over WiFi.
 To connect Sense to WiFi, select your network from the list.
 If you don’t see your network listed, tap ‘Rescan.’
-If your wireless network is “hidden,” tap ‘Other’ at the bottom of the network list, and you’ll be prompted to manually enter your SSID and password.

-Next, enter your wireless network’s password, and tap Continue.
+*Note: If your wireless network is “hidden,” tap ‘Other’ at the bottom of the network list.
+You’ll be prompted to manually enter your SSID and password.
+If your WiFi network has no password, you can leave the password field blank and set the security type to ‘Open.’*

 If you’re having trouble connecting Sense to WiFi: